Public Input for the Boulder Feeder Canal Trail

 Boulder Open Space & Mountain Parks

-Marshall Mesa, Southern Grasslands and other
+Marshall Mesa, Southern Grasslands and others

 In order to provide adequate time for the evaluation of proposed alternatives in the Marshall Mesa – Southern Grasslands Trail Study Area, the publication of the Draft Plan will be delayed until November 4, 2005.
 The public meeting to get feedback on the Draft Plan will need to be delayed also.
 It is now scheduled to be held on Tuesday, November 15, 6-8 pm, OSMP Annex, 7315 Red Deer Drive.